Industrial Development Authority

 The governing body of the IDA consists of a seven (7) member Board of Directors.
 All members of the Board of Directors of the IDA are appointed by the Scottsdale City Council.
 Officers of the IDA are elected by the Board of Directors.

-- Regular meetings are held on the second Wednesday of each month
+- Regular meetings are generally held on the second Wednesday of each month

 - An annual meeting is held on second Wednesday of June of each year